-Option 2: A shell/mask
+Option 1: A shell/mask

-Before you go to the CT Simulator, you will visit the mould room to have a 'beam directional shell (BDS)' or 'mask' made.
-It is custom made from a light plastic mesh material which will be moulded to the shape of your neck and shoulders.
-It fastens to the treatment couch helping to keep you still during radiotherapy.
+You will visit the mould room to have a beam directional shell (BDS) or mask made.
+It is custom made from a light plastic mesh material which will we will mould to the shape of your neck, chest and shoulders.
+It will not cover your nose and mouth.
+You can breathe normally.
+The shell fastens to the treatment couch helping to keep you still during radiotherapy.

-Picture 2: Shell
+Picture 1: Shell